14:59: Touring and promotion

 Sugar Ray toured throughout 1999 and 2000 to support the album.
 Their first show of 1999 was on January 22, at the Snow Summit Resort in Big Bear Lake, California.
 This show was as part of MTV's "Snowed In 1999".
 From February 1999 to March 1999, they toured the United States with hip hop musician Everlast and the rap rock band 2 Skinnee J's.
 The following month, they did an MTV-sponsored "Campus Invasion" tour with hip hop group Run-DMC and the industrial metal band Orgy.
 Sugar Ray then did their first tour of Japan in May 1999, and played at a string of summer festivals in the United States, before cancelling a scheduled appearance at Woodstock '99.
 Regarding their cancelled appearance at Woodstock '99, McGrath said in 2016, "my throat gave away.
 My doctor goes, 'You either finish your tour or you go to Woodstock.'
-I went, 'Let’s finish the tour.'".
+I went, 'Let's finish the tour.'".
 After cancelling their appearance at Woodstock '99, they toured the United States with Fastball and The Goo-Goo Dolls, with this tour lasting between July 1999 and August 1999.
 On October 28, 1999, Sugar Ray performed at the inaugural WB Music Awards in Las Vegas, which featured David Bowie, Garth Brooks, Faith Hill, Kid Rock, *NSYNC and Smash Mouth.
 At the beginning of 2000, they did their first tour of Australia and New Zealand.
 For their shows in Australia, they were supported by Live and local band Rumanastone.
-Later that year, they also played one-off shows in Malaysia and the Pacific island of Guam.
+While in Australia, McGrath and Sheppard guest programmed the music video show Rage, where they picked videos from 311, The Rolling Stones, A, Oasis, Bad Brains, The Jam, Bijou Phillips, Finley Quaye and Bob Marley.
+Later that year, Sugar Ray played one-off shows in Malaysia and the Pacific island of Guam.
 Artists that Sugar Ray shared bills with during the touring cycle include 311, Barenaked Ladies, Blondie, Britney Spears, Christina Aguilera, Edwin McCain, Imperial Teen, Jessica Simpson, Lou Bega, Luscious Jackson, Mandy Moore, Melissa Etheridge, Natalie Merchant, Save Ferris and Smash Mouth.
 The band still continued to play some of their more metal-influenced songs from Floored and Lemonade and Brownies, and would continue to do so on later tours.